 The Tundra has been in production from 2000 through the present, and we’ve listed out the maximum tow capacity by year below for reference.

-Note that for each model year, there are many variables that affect the total towing capability of each vehicle year, so we recommend checking your specific Titan vehicle year for an in-depth guide and to get the most accurate information.
+Note that for each model year, there are many variables that affect the total towing capability of each vehicle year, so we recommend checking your specific Tundra model year below for an in-depth guide and to get the most accurate information.

 Here are the Toyota Tundra max tow capacity by year: